-new developments, for instance by non-GMDSS communication providers, as well as the use of mobile phones, satellite systems, including regional satellite systems, and the possible introduction of new technologies in future;
+New developments may be employed, for instance by non-GMDSS communication providers, as well as the use of mobile phones, satellite systems, including regional satellite systems, and the possible introduction of new technologies in future.

-measures which could or should be taken to encourage additional satellite service providers to enter the GMDSS;
+What measures which could or should be taken to encourage additional satellite service providers to enter the GMDSS?

-identification of elements that may be phased out from current carriage requirements.
+Identify elements that may be phased out from current carriage requirements.

-[TBD]
+Analysis of the implications

+Revisions to Chapter IV of SOLAS may be expected, along with revised resolutions and circulars that support Chapter IV.
+Chapter IV may become strictly goal-based, with more detailed solutions contained in one or more Resolutions, or perhaps a Code as has been done with SOLAS Chapters II-2 and III.

-(Impact analysis on the cost impact, as will any amendments to legislation and administration that may come about, of a review and modernization of the facilities and technologies within the GMDSS need to be undertaken by the Sub-Committee.)
+Impact analysis and evaluation of cost implications resulting from amendments to legislation, administration changes, and modernization of the facilities and technologies within the GMDSS need to be undertaken.

-Benefits which would accrue from the proposal:
+Benefits

-Question to be answered is: do the benefits vis-à-vis enhanced maritime safety, maritime security or protection of the marine environment expected to be derived from the inclusion of the new item proposed justify such action?
+Do the benefits vis-à-vis enhanced maritime safety, maritime security or protection of the marine environment expected to be derived from the inclusion of the new item proposed justify such action?

-[TBD]

-(The following text has been copied from document MSC 86/23/11:
+Evolving technology and e-navigation applications will drive change in the maritime communications system.
+With or without a GMDSS modernization plan, shore facilities and ship operators will have more economical and efficient choices for exchanging the information they need for the safe operation of ships.
+Unless the GMDSS can evolve to include these technologies, ship operators may find themselves carrying obsolete equipment for the sole purpose of meeting a SOLAS requirement.

-it may be that the scoping exercise will confirm that although operationally the GMDSS functions well, enhanced safety, response to alerts and follow up communications, especially in the Polar Regions, could be attained by the integration of newer technologies and existing systems.
-Possibly inclusion of AIS more fully into the system as the technology in AIS SART has already been accepted as an equivalent, could be considered; and
+It may be that the scoping exercise will confirm that although operationally the GMDSS functions well, enhanced safety, response to alerts and follow up communications, especially in the Polar Regions, could be attained by the integration of newer technologies and existing systems.

-the e-navigation strategy and the pulling together of some of the salient strands within this visionary introduction of technology and systems, together with the GMDSS and its mature existing technologies, can only lead to overall improvement in safety and efficiency.
+The e-navigation strategy and the pulling together of some of the salient strands within this visionary introduction of technology and systems, together with the GMDSS and its mature existing technologies, can only lead to overall improvement in safety and efficiency.
 Enhanced use of allocated spectrum can only be of benefit where the provision in some areas is over congestion and others under-utilization and where, internationally, the assignment becomes more competitive.
-Current and emerging technologies could also be investigated so that more efficient use of all spectrums would be provided.)Do the benefits justify the proposed action?
+Current and emerging technologies could also be investigated so that more efficient use of all spectrums would be provided.)

-Do adequate industry standards exist?
+The key benefits of the proposed actions would be to all seafarers, ensuring the GMDSS will be fit for purpose for the 21st century and beyond to allow modern technologies to be incorporated into the GMDSS, thus enhancing and improving safety of life at sea.

+The benefits that emerge include enhancement of safety, security, environmental protection and general communications for the industry, while mariners would benefit from a GMDSS that is fully modern and responsive to user needs.

+Industry standards

-Industry has continued to develop standards throughout the existence of the GMDSS up to and including the latest devices like AIS SARTs.
+IMO has the benefit of of a close relationship with the International Electrotechnical Electrotechnical Commission (IEC), and IEC Technical Committee 80 (TC80), Maritime navigation and radiocommunication equipment and systems.
+TC80 has continued to develop standards as required, throughout the existence of the GMDSS.
 Standards, during review, are improved to reflect technological advancement and improvement.
-It is unlikely that new standards will need to come out of the Committee for existing technologies, although there will be a need to review them to ensure that they provide all that is necessary under any new arrangements.
-Any systems introduced through development of e-navigation will, out of necessity, require new standards to support them; and

-[TBD]
+It is unlikely that new standards will be needed for existing technologies, but the continued support of TC80 may be expected for new technologies, as required.

+IMO also has a close relationship with the International Telecommunications Union (ITU), and has formed a Joint Experts Group with ITU to ensure close coordination on revisions required to the Radio Regulations and associated ITU Recommendations.

 Output